Models and Information Rates for Wiener Phase Noise Channels: Numerical Simulations

 Suppose $f_{\text{HWHM}} \Ts = 0.125$ and the input symbols are independently and uniformly distributed (i.u.d.)
 16-QAM.
 Fig. \ref{fig:16qam_fhwhm125_sqrtx_optrx_osr} shows an estimate of $\underline{I}(X;Y)$ for a square transmit-pulse, i.e., $g(t) = g_1(t-\Ts/2)$ and an $L$-sample receiver with $L=4,8,16$ and $S=16,32,64$.
-The curves with $S=64$ are indistinguishable from the curves with $S=32$ over the entire SNR range for all values of $L$, and hence $S=32$ is adequate up to 25 dB.
-Even $S=16$ is adequate up to 20 dB.
+The curves with $S=64$ are indistinguishable from the curves with $S=32$ over the entire SNR range for all values of $L$, and hence it seems that $S=32$ is adequate up to 25 dB.
+Even $S=16$ seems to be adequate up to 20 dB.
+We remark that the non-monotonicity of some lower bounds is an artifact of the auxiliary channel being ``far'' from the true channel, specifically because the number $S$ of quantization levels of Auxiliary Channel II is too low for some SNR values.
 The important trend in Fig. \ref{fig:16qam_fhwhm125_sqrtx_optrx_osr} is that higher oversampling rate $L$ is needed at high $\SNR$ to extract all the information from the received signal.
 For example, $L=4$ suffices up to $\SNR$ $\sim$ 10 dB, $L=8$ suffices up to $\SNR$ $\sim$ 15 dB but $L \geq 16$ is needed beyond that.
 It was pointed out in \cite{Arnold2006} that the lower bounds can be interpreted as the information rates achieved by mismatched decoding.
-For example, $\underline{I}(X;Y)$ for $L=8$ and $S \geq 32$ in Fig. \ref{fig:16qam_fhwhm125_sqrtx_optrx_osr} is essentially the information rate achieved by a multi-sample (8-sample) receiver that uses maximum-likelihood decoding for the simplified channel (\ref{eq:Psik_def}) when it is operated in the original channel (\ref{eq:Yk-numsec}).
+For example, $\underline{I}(X;Y)$ for $L=8$ and $S \geq 32$ in Fig. \ref{fig:16qam_fhwhm125_sqrtx_optrx_osr} is essentially the information rate achieved by a multi-sample (8-sample) receiver that uses maximum-likelihood decoding for the simplified channel (\ref{eq:Psik_def}) when it is operated in the original channel (\ref{eq:Yk}).